dewiniaid/gs4-lich-scripts/README.md

 `;repo list --author=LostRanger`

+## What's Relatively New
+(These are repeated in the other lists):

+**ReVerb**: Reverb improves built-in verbs and tries to make it as seamless as possible.
+Among other things, it allows INV to work without RT (Ask Wyrom why this is even a thing), causes GIVE to prioritize players in the current room (rather than a realm away), allows GIVE \<player\> ALL to give a player all your silver (without seeing how much that is first), prevents PUT from dropping items, and prevents awkward mishaps with SMILE.

+**TargetID**: Assigns targettable creatures a unique 3-letter tag and allows you to target based off of that tag.
+This is intended to let you determine which creature e.g. cast a gas cloud and target accordingly, but in actuality it's mostly all about the amusing thing of seeing "a mammoth arachnid (WEB)" or "a rolton (RPA) while hunting.

+**Recolor**: Change the colors of familiars, demons, animal companions and other friendly NPCs in room descriptions so you don't think there are monsters in the room.

 ## Noteworthy Scripts For Everyone

 **Foreach**: Quickly perform a series of commands to all items matching a criteria you specify, like moving all boxes